-2 Extra-familial harm and missing from education
+2 Extra-familial harm and missing or absent from education

-Extra-familial harm is the risk of harm young people face from outside of their family, and arising from risks within the community or neighbourhood environment or from their peer group.
+Extra-familial harm is the risk of harm young people may face from outside of their family, and arising from risks within the community or neighbourhood environment or from their peer group.
 Extra-familial harm includes substance misuse, anti-social and criminal behaviour, child sexual exploitation, criminal exploitation (including county lines) and violent extremism.

-Young people who are out of education are more vulnerable to extra-familial harm, particularly exploitation, as it provides their exploiters with an opportunity for grooming.
-Where children are already going missing from school this is a key indicator that they are already involved.
+Young people who are out of education or who are regularly absent from school are more vulnerable to extra-familial harm, particularly exploitation, as it provides their exploiters with an opportunity for grooming.
+Where children are already going missing or absent from school this is a key indicator that they may already be involved.